A summer job or traineeship can have a significant impact on your career – sometimes even so significant that you get a permanent job right away.

 Energy industry was attractive

 Jesse Hakala came to Oulu from Kaukonen in Kittilä, first to study mathematics and then environmental engineering at the University of Oulu.
-Before Fennovoima, the young expert had summer jobs at a steel mill in Outokumpu and Kittilä mine.
+Before Fennovoima, the young expert had summer jobs at a steel mill in Outokumpu and Kittilä gold mine.

 Hakala was attracted by the energy industry from the very beginning of his studies.
-The summer job in the Hanhikivi 1 project only heightened his interest towards the nuclear industry and nuclear safety, in particular.
+The summer job in the Hanhikivi 1 project only heightened his curiosity towards the nuclear industry and nuclear safety, in particular.

 “I proposed a thesis about nuclear safety or specifically the nuclear safety culture in an international nuclear power plant construction project.
 Fennovoima immediately accepted the idea,” Hakala says.